-How to Calculate and File Rental Income Tax as a Non-Resident Property Owner in Spain (2025 Guide)
+How to Calculate and File Rental Income Tax in Spain (2026 Guide for Non-Residents)

 Introduction

-If you are a non-resident property owner in Spain and earn rental income, you are required to declare and pay rental income tax to the Spanish Tax Agency (Agencia Tributaria).
-Failing to declare rental income correctly can result in penalties and interest charges.
+If you are a non-resident property owner in Spain and earn rental income, you are required to declare and pay tax to the Spanish Tax Agency (Agencia Tributaria).

 Who Needs to Pay Rental Income Tax in Spain?

-• Taxed at 19% on net rental income (after allowable deductions).
+• 19% on net rental income (after deductions)

-• Taxed at 24% on gross rental income (no deductions allowed).
+• 24% on gross rental income (no deductions allowed)

 How to Calculate Your Rental Income Tax